Colin Kaepernick Has Private 90-Minute Throwing Session in Houston

 Colin Kaepernick Has Private 90-Minute Throwing Session in HoustonMarch 15, 2018

-Free-agent quarterback Colin Kaepernick reportedly completed a 90-minute private throwing session Thursday morning near Houston.
+Free-agent quarterback Colin Kaepernick completed a 90-minute private throwing session Thursday morning near Houston.

-Charles Robinson of Yahoo Sports said the former San Francisco 49ers starter "looked good" and provided a brief video from the workout:
+Charles Robinson of Yahoo Sports said the former San Francisco 49ers starter "looked good."

 Kaepernick has remained unsigned since opting out of his contract with the Niners last March.